software-mansion/react-native-svg/README.md

 ![Rect](./screenShoots/line.png)

 Code explanation:

-  * The x1 prop defines the start of the line on the x-axis
+* The x1 prop defines the start of the line on the x-axis.
-  * The y1 prop defines the start of the line on the y-axis
+* The y1 prop defines the start of the line on the y-axis.
-  * The x2 prop defines the end of the line on the x-axis
+* The x2 prop defines the end of the line on the x-axis.
-  * The y2 prop defines the end of the line on the y-axis
+* The y2 prop defines the end of the line on the y-axis.

-##### Polygon
+#### Polygon

 The <Polygon> element is used to create a graphic that contains at least three sides.
 Polygons are made of straight lines, and the shape is "closed" (all the lines connect up).

 ```html
 <Svg